 - Using alcohol as an emotional crutch (i.e., to celebrate, to mourn, to combat loneliness, etc.)

 - Hiding alcohol use

 - An inability to take desired time away from alcohol

 - Experiencing alcohol withdrawal symptoms

 If you are experiencing any of these signs of alcohol misuse, rest assured that you are not alone.
-Alcohol use disorder is common in the United States.
+Alcohol use disorder and chronic ethanol use disorder is common in the United States.
 Fortunately, effective help for alcohol abuse is available.

 Finding Help for EtOH Abuse in Florida